putneydm/david_site_design/src/collections/_design/bose.markdown

 ### No. 1 | The job to be done is not "hearing"; it's restoring lost human connections

 A hearing aid wasn't just an engineering problem to be solved.
 This would be a truly personal item for users, something they would depend on, trust.
-Users often said "I can hear leaves rustling when I go for a walk" or "I can go out to restaurants with friends again."
-This connection would imbue it with true emotional meaning.
+Users often raved about the device.
+"I can hear leaves rustling when I go for a walk" or "I can go out to restaurants with friends again."
+This personal connection would imbue it with true emotional meaning.

 ___

 ### No. 2 | Designing an on-device user interface

-We didn't want to replace one problem -- diminished hearing -- with another: constantly fiddling with a device.
-Actions needed to be discreet with a simple UI.
+We didn't want to replace one problem -- diminished hearing -- with another: the need to constantly fiddle with a device.
+Actions needed to be discreet, with a simple UI.
 We designed it to seem almost inert, like a pair of glasses.
-Simply take it out of the case, put them on and they just work.
+Simply take it out of the case, put it on and it just works.

-Informed by this, button placement and interactions to prioritize became clear.
+Informed by this, button placement and interactions to prioritize those actions became clear.
 We landed on:
-* Assigning hearing-related actions as highest priority and sticking to it
+* Assigning hearing-related actions as highest priority and sticking to that.
 * Allowing the user to return to their optimized hearing settings with a single tap of a capacitive surface -- something like a "home" button
-* Offloading complicated actions to the connected device
+* Offloading complicated actions to the app on the user's connected device/phone

 ___